4.2 Administration and governance

 - other forms of welfare (assistance with doctor’s or medication costs, energy costs, rent allowances, etc.)

 The provision of help is not limited to the financial aspect.
-Rather the ÖSHZ social workers have the task of determining together with the applicant the causes of the emergency situation and to develop possible solutions (e.g. by training, professional integration, accommodation, medical treatment, etc.)
+Rather the social workers of the Public Social Welfare Centers have the task of determining together with the applicant the causes of the emergency situation and to develop possible solutions (e.g. by training, professional integration, accommodation, medical treatment, etc.).

 In addition advice, support and information for over-indebtedness, problems with household budgeting etc. are provided.

-The ÖSHZ must treat all enquiries in confidence.
+The Public Social Welfare Center must treat all enquiries in confidence.

 Every person has a right to social integration, states Article 2 of the Act of 26 May 2002 on the right to social integration.
 Under the conditions laid down by law, this right may exist in an employment and/or an integration income with or without individualised project on social inclusion.

-The Public Social Welfare Centres are charged with ensuring this right.
-More than 10 years ago this Act on the right to social integration in the form of work and/or integration income gave the Public Social Welfare Centres the starting signal to deal intensively with the socio-professional integration of integration income or equivalent welfare recipients.
-The Services for Socio-professional Integration (DSBE) were given the statutory task of supporting the integration income or equivalent welfare recipients by individual and targeted funding in their search for training and/or adapted work.
-Currently all 9 ÖSHZ of the German-speaking Community provide such a service in their municipality.
-All the services work closely together – across the DG to harmonise the working methods with each other and discuss common subjects.
-The Service for Socio-professional integration works in the 2nd line.
-After clarification of the right to integration income or foreigner allowance from the general social services, persons to be supported who in the estimation of the ÖSHZ social workers are ready for socio-professional integration are directed to the DSBE.
+The Public Social Welfare Centers are charged with ensuring this right.
+More than 10 years ago this Act on the right to social integration in the form of work and/or integration income gave the Public Social Welfare Centers the starting signal to deal intensively with the socio-professional integration of integration income or equivalent welfare recipients.
+The Services for Socio-professional Integration were given the statutory task of supporting the integration income or equivalent welfare recipients by individual and targeted funding in their search for training and/or adapted work.
+Currently all nine Public Social Welfare Centers of the German-speaking Community provide such a service in their municipality.
+All the services work closely together – across the German-speaking Community to harmonise the working methods with each other and discuss common subjects.
+The Service for Socio-professional Integration works in the 2nd line.
+After clarification of the right to integration income or foreigner allowance from the general social services, persons to be supported who in the estimation of the social workers of the Public Social Welfare Service are ready for socio-professional integration are directed to the service.
 These persons are to be prepared for the local labour market by intensive support and if applicable specific training and qualifications.
 For younger people the path to a professional qualification can also be enabled via an apprenticeship or degree programme.

 Community meeting places